I am assuming that our DEV environment is single server farm which includes DNS as well in same machine

 services on server under System Settings category

-2.4 We will have to provision following services along with their proxies, no worries, it's
+will have to provision following services along with their proxies, no

 very simple.
 Run following script @ SP powershell console.